 “You’re such a self-righteous little bitch!” she sneers.

 “Oh, no, you said that you have nothing to say to me, and you’re right, you don’t!”
 I seethe.
-“So you listen to me closely.
-The world would be a better place if you were not here.
-No one would miss you, and I am too happy to provide that service!”
+“So, you listen to me closely.
+The world would be a better place without you.
+No one would miss you, and I’m too happy to provide that service!”
 She gasps.

 “What are you saying to me?”
-She is horrified because she knows exactly what I’m saying.
+She’s horrified because she knows exactly what I’m saying.
 I use my knife as a pointer to drive my threat home.

-I am inches away from her face but that knife is closer.
+I’m inches away from her face, but that knife is closer.
 I notice that our eyes are the same color blue—I never paid attention before now, but I was never close enough to look into her eyes as I am now.
-There is a mixture of various emotions, but behind the fear and the anger and the hatred, I see desperation.
+There’s a mixture of various emotions, but behind the fear and the anger and the hatred, I see desperation.
 She needs Christian in her life and she’s not going to just walk away.
 If anything, she’ll have to be carried away—either kicking and screaming or unconscious.